How To Choose A WordPress Translation Plugin

-Human or Machine If your site is aimed at a local market, it’s advisable to employ a human to translate your text.
+If your site is aimed at a local market, it’s advisable to employ a human to translate your text.
 Automation is great if your site is global.
 Each visitor can select in which language they read your site based on their preference.

 Neuronto DeepL WordPress Plugin brings one-click translation to the choice of WordPress translation plugins.

 The exciting thing about this plugin is its AI – it learns!
 Neuronto offers automated translation in 9 languages.
 It understands nuance and translates titles, content, and URLs.
 Can you imagine that?
 With one click you can automatically create new multilingual, SEO-optimized posts and pages.

 Another interesting feature is that you can control translation via post category and tags, plus you can choose to either overwrite or create new posts in the language.

 TranslatePress puts you in full control.
 The plugin offers an innovative live preview feature which enables you to see your translations as a visitor would.
 It’s dynamic and is a step ahead.